FrankiePower/ZK-VOTE-AFRICA/README.md

 - Objective: Identify and understand the key issues in the current electoral systems, particularly in African countries.
 - Approach:
   - Conduct research and gather insights from stakeholders in the electoral process.
-  - Define the requirements for the decentralized electoral system, including voter registration, vote casting, result collation, and diaspora voting.
+  - Define the requirements for the decentralized electoral system, including voter registration and verification, vote casting, result collation, and diaspora voting.
   - Design the system architecture and create UI/UX wireframes.

 ### Phase 2: Smart Contract Development

-- Objective: Develop smart contracts that ensure secure, transparent, and efficient management of voter registration, voting, and result collation.
+- Objective: Develop smart contracts that ensure secure, transparent, and efficient management of voter registration and registration, voting, and result collation.
 - Approach:
-  - Develop the Voter Registration Contract to handle the decentralized registration of voters.
+  - Develop the Voter verification script to verify ENS names.
   - Implement the Voting Contract to securely manage vote casting, ensuring each vote is recorded and counted transparently.
   - Create the Collation Contract to aggregate and finalize voting results, ensuring the integrity and accuracy of the electoral outcomes.
-  - Use zk-SNARKs for anonymizing casted votes, protecting voter privacy.
+  - Use ECDSA cryptography for anonymizing casted votes, protecting voter privacy.
   - Deploy and test the smart contracts on the Lisk testnet before deploying to the mainnet.

 ### Phase 3: Frontend Development